HeRCLab/nocsim/README.md

 Ubuntu 18.04, you will need to provide the path to your TCL installation using the `--with-tcl=/usr/include/tcl8.6/` parameter.

+## Installation

+noc-tools does not prescribe any specific installation method.
+It is generally used by `source`-ing `scripts/noc_tools_load.tcl`.
+To that end, it is important that the `nocsim/` and `nocviz/` directories remain in the same relative paths to said script.

+## Development Procedures

+### `git`

+* Feature branches should be used
+	* First create an issue describing the work to be done.
+	* Next create a branch in which to work on the issue.
+	* When the work is complete, open a pull request and have at least one other person check over your changes.
+	* Merge the pull request into `dev` using a squash merge.
+* Avoid rewriting history on pushed branches (no rebase).
+* All development happens in `dev`, master should never be broken.
+	* Only merge working code into `master`.

+### New Release

+1. Run `git tag RELEASE_NUMBER` on the commit to release in the `dev` branch.
+	* For example, `git tag 2.0.0`.
+2. Run `git checkout master ; git merge dev ; git push --tags origin master ;
+   git checkout dev ; git push --tags origin dev`
+	* This will merge `dev` into `master`, and push the tagged commit to both `dev` and `master`.
+3. Update `configure.in` with the new version number/
+4. Re-generate `./configure`.
+5. Create a new section in `CHANGELOG.md`.
+6. Push the update `configure.in`, `configure`, and `CHANGELOG.md` to `dev` (but not `master`) as a new commit.

 ### Re-Generating `./configure`

 noc-tools uses the [BSDBuild](http://bsdbuild.hypertriton.com/) build system.